NOCTLJRNE/Commands-Testing/README.md

 You can find my full background & profile on linkedin [linkedin](https://www.linkedin.com/in/bao-an-pham-ho-b04814a3/) In short, I'm an electrical engineer who is currently working in France.
 After 3 years working for CEA as a R&D engineer(CEA is a French public government-funded research organisation), I decided to learn how to become a blockchain developper.

-I'm also a "electronic geek", in the past I spent a lot of time playing with stuffs like Arduino board, Raspberry SBC, microcontrollers, sensors, LCD screens ...
+I'm also a "electronic geek", in the past I spent a lot of time playing with stuffs like Arduino board, Raspberry SBC, and electronic components such as microcontrollers, sensors, LCD screens ...

 ## :question: Why should you vote for me :question: